NurlanMammadov92/python_coursera/assignment_4_project/README.md

 # Assignment 4 - Hypothesis Testing
-This assignment requires more individual learning then the last one did - you are encouraged to check out the [pandas documentation]
-(https://pandas.pydata.org/pandas-docs/stable/) to find functions or methods you might not have used yet, or ask questions on [Stack Overflow](https://stackoverflow.com) and tag them as pandas and python related.
+This assignment requires more individual learning then the last one did - you are encouraged to check out the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/) to find functions or methods you might not have used yet, or ask questions on [Stack Overflow](https://stackoverflow.com) and tag them as pandas and python related.
 And of course, the discussion forums are open for interaction with your peers and the course staff.

 Definitions:

-*A *quarter* is a specific three month period, Q1 is January through March, Q2 is April through June, Q3 is July through September, Q4 is October through December.
+-A *quarter* is a specific three month period, Q1 is January through March, Q2 is April through June, Q3 is July through September, Q4 is October through December.
-*A *recession* is defined as starting with two consecutive quarters of GDP decline, and ending with two consecutive quarters of GDP growth.
+-A *recession* is defined as starting with two consecutive quarters of GDP decline, and ending with two consecutive quarters of GDP growth.
-*A *recession bottom* is the quarter within a recession which had the lowest GDP.
+-A *recession bottom* is the quarter within a recession which had the lowest GDP.
-*A *university town* is a city which has a high percentage of university students compared to the total population of the city.
+-A *university town* is a city which has a high percentage of university students compared to the total population of the city.